-- 1. Submit an Appeal form (Appendix J). - 2.
+- 1. Submit an Appeal form (Appendix K). - 2.
 Submit a letter of request, and performance improvement plan, if indicated. - 3.
 Meet with the Appeal Committee made up of a majority of the faculty and staff in the Nursing Program including the Director. - 4.
 Appeal Committee decisions will be rendered within 48 hours - 5.
+Student may appeal a maximum of three times.